VIRTUAL CARE & DIGITAL HEALTH EVALUATION

 P3MH is a part of WIHV’s Proactive, Personalized Self-Management & Decision Support (PPDS) program.
 Read More

 Screen While You Wait: Physical Activity

 We know that exercise is an effective way to improve health.
 Yet, only 18 per cent of adults get the recommended amount each week.
 For this study, patients at WCH’s Family Practice Health Centre completed an online survey, which was used to support the development of a tailored care plan, including the provision of an “exercise prescription” and a toolkit with online and community-based resources.
 The Screen While You Wait study demonstrated that digital tools can provide patients with tailored resources to improve healthy behaviours.
-Qualitative study findings for our design phase were published in Canadian Family Physician, and a manuscript for our intervention at WCH Family Practice is currently under review by a journal.
+Study findings have been published in Canadian Family Physician and the Journal of Medical Internet Research.

 Screening While You Wait 2: Tobacco and Alcohol Use

 The best approach to reducing substance use involves routine screening, short discussions with clinicians, and offering people tailored resources to help them.
 Unfortunately, primary care providers often do not screen or provide evidence-based interventions to their patients.
 Building on the first iteration of Screen While You Wait, patients at WCH’s Family Practice will be emailed a secure link to a survey with question assessing their substance use and other important contextual factors prior to an upcoming, non-urgent appointment.
 Results will be summarized in their chart and an automatic notification will be sent to their doctor when that occurs.
 If the survey reveals concerns, both parties will receive a package of tailored resources for further care through an innovative website.
 This study is currently underway at WCH Family Practice.

 Both Screen While You Wait studies are a part of WIHV’s Proactive, Personalized Self-Management & Decision Support (PPDS) program.